programmermesh/stock-comparison/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.9.

+## How to Run
+Run `npm install`
+Go to https://rapidapi.com/apidojo/api/yahoo-finance1/ to get a new 'x-rapidapi-key' and 'x-rapidapi-host'.
+Go application folder - src/app/service/shared.service.ts to replace the new 'x-rapidapi-key' and 'x-rapidapi-host'

+Run `npm run start`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.